Shinleah/Uber-Market_Analysis/README.md

 ![alt text](https://github.com/Shinleah/Uber-Market_Analysis/blob/main/Uber%20Market%20Analysis/Uber.PNG)

 ## Project Objective
-* This report aims to explore how Uber can leverage data to understand customer behaviour, preferences, and regional trends in Canada, enabling informed decisions for service expansion and diversification.
+* This report explores how Uber can leverage data to understand customer behaviour, preferences, and regional trends in Canada, enabling informed decisions for service expansion and diversification.

 ## Dataset
 * The dataset can be accessed from Statistics Canada: